MicrosoftEdge/BrowserEfficiencyTest/Documentation/Usage.md

 BrowserEfficiencyTest.exe [-browser|-b [chrome|edge|firefox|opera|operabeta] -scenario|-s all|<scenario1> <scenario2>] [-iterations|-i <iterationcount>] [-tracecontrolled|-tc <etlpath> -measureset|-ms <measureset1> <measureset2>] [-warmup|-w] [-profile|-p <chrome profile path>] [-attempts|-a <attempts to make per iteration>] [-notimeout] [-noprocessing|-np]
 ```

 *   **-browser|-b** Selects the browser or browsers to run the scenarios with.
-This option must be provided along with the '-scenario|-s' option.
+This option must be provided along with the `-scenario|-s` option.
 Multiple browsers can be selected by separating each browser with a space.
 E.g. `-b edge chrome`.
 The possible options are:
     * `edge` will include Microsoft Edge in the test pass
     * `chrome` will include Chrome in the test pass
     * `firefox` will include Firefox in the test pass
     * `opera` will include Opera in the test pass

 *   **-scenario|-s** Selects the scenario or scenarios to run.
-This option must be provided along with the '-browser|-b' option.
+This option must be provided along with the `-browser|-b` option.
 Multiple scenarios can be selected by separating each scenario with a space.
 E.g. `-s wikipedia gmail facebook`.
 When multiple scenarios are selected, they will all be run on every browser, in the order they were provided, all in different tabs.
 When a scenario completes and there's additional scenarios after it, it will be left running in a background tab.
 The possible options are:
     * `amazon` will load Amazon, do a search for "game of thrones", click on the first result, and then scroll down to the reviews
     * `bbcNews` will load BBC, click on the top story, and scroll down
     * `cnnOneStory` will directly load a news story from CNN, but not interact with CNN besides the page load